doga/qworum-domain-model/README.md

 - A group membership may be active only for a given time period.
 - A group membership may be activated only after a certain event has occurred.

+Similary to how the actions of the members of a group can be restricted through personas, the actions of all members of a member group within collab can also be restricted through `CollabCheckpoint`s.

+For users that are members of a group which are in turn members of a collab, an action is only allowed if:

+- at least one of the `CollabCheckpoint` rules of the user's group allows the action, __and__
+- at least one of the `Persona` rules of the user within the group allows the action.

+Both `Persona` and `CollabCheckpoint` are [reifications](https://www.w3.org/TR/rdf12-concepts/#section-triple-terms-reification) (statements about membership statements).

 ```mermaid
 flowchart TD